 Examples of Conductors

 - Copper, Brass, Steel, Gold, and Aluminium are good conductors of electricity.
-We use them mostly in electric circuits and systems in the form of wires.
+We use them in electric circuits and systems in the form of wires.

 Applications of Conductors